Call or Text: (802) 625-0201

 If you have taken college courses and you would like those courses evaluated for transfer credit, please send official college transcripts.

-If you are applying to the Creative Media, Filmmaking, Game Art, Game Design, or Visual Communication Design majors, please send us your portfolio.
+If you are applying to the Creative Media, Filmmaking, Game Art, Game Design, or Graphic Design & Visual Communication majors, please send us your portfolio.
 View our portfolio requirements.

 Completing your Free Application for Federal Student Aid (FAFSA) could be an important step in financing your Champlain education.
 We have a number of merit- and need-based institutional grants and scholarships, but in order to be considered for one or more of these, we must have a submitted FAFSA.
 Champlain's FAFSA code is 003684.